-- 2.31 Eligibility reports are submitted by use of the "Student Enrollment Form" and are required for all contestants prior to the calendar date set by GAPPS. - 1.
-Students are not allowed to participate in academic, athletic or literary competitions until their eligibility reports have been received and processed by the GAPPS Office. - 2.
+2.31 - Eligibility reports are submitted by use of the "Student Enrollment Database" (found on GAPPS website) prior to the calendar date set by GAPPS.

+- 1. Students are not allowed to participate in academic, athletic or literary competitions until their eligibility reports have been received and processed by the GAPPS Office. - 2.
 Failure to meet the eligibility deadline may lead the GAPPS President to: - a.
 Assess a fine to the school that is delinquent. - b.
 Suspend the membership of a school that does not file eligibility reports - c.
 Reports not filed properly will be returned to the school for resubmission.

-- 2.32 Schools playing interscholastic contests before filing an eligibility report on one or more participating students may be subject to one or more of the following penalties imposed by GAPPS President: - 1.
-A fine per game or contest in which one or more participants had no eligibility report filed; - 2. forfeiture of any game in which one or more participants did not have eligibility report filed; - 3. restriction from competition in any sport if the fines assessed are not paid within fourteen (14) calendar days of notification. - 2.33 Supplementary eligibility reports may be submitted at any time on transfer students, students coming out for the team after the initial report, and/or those students who gain eligibility at the beginning of a semester. - 2.34 Once a student has been certified eligible by the school and has been processed by GAPPS, eligibility is assumed to be continuing, and no further eligibility report is necessary for that student during the school year unless situations occur that render the student ineligible. - 2.35 If a student loses eligibility and regains it during the school year, a new eligibility report should be filed for that student. - 2.36 Changes of Eligibility Records: When a school discovers that incorrect information has been given on an eligibility report, the school should contact the GAPPS office for procedural instructions. - 2.37 Requests to investigate a student's eligibility regarding the transfer rule must be filed with the GAPPS office at least twenty (20) calendar days before the end of the regular season in order for any penalties to be applied before the end of the playoffs.
+2.32 - Schools playing interscholastic contests before filing an eligibility report on one or more participating students may be subject to one or more of the following penalties imposed by GAPPS President:

+- 1. A fine per game or contest in which one or more participants had no eligibility report filed; - 2.
+Forfeiture of any game in which one or more participants did not have eligibility report filed; - 3.
+Restriction from competition in any sport if the fines assessed are not paid within fourteen (14) calendar days of notification.

+2.33 - Supplementary eligibility reports may be submitted at any time on transfer students, students coming out for the team after the initial report, and/or those students who gain eligibility at the beginning of a semester.

+2.34 - Once a student has been certified eligible by the school and has been processed by GAPPS, eligibility is assumed to be continuing, and no further eligibility report is necessary for that student during the school year unless situations occur that render the student ineligible.

+2.35 - If a student loses eligibility and regains it during the school year, a new eligibility report should be filed for that student.

+2.36 - Changes of Eligibility Records: When a school discovers that incorrect information has been given on an eligibility report, the school should contact the GAPPS office for procedural instructions.

+2.37 - Requests to investigate a student's eligibility regarding the transfer rule must be filed with the GAPPS office at least twenty (20) calendar days before the end of the regular season in order for any penalties to be applied before the end of the playoffs.